Rosie O’Donnell Advises Melania To Divorce Donald Trump And Flee With Her Son

 — Paul Mason (@TempusDrums) March 29, 2017

-The latest incident involving O’Donnell tweeting in connection with Melania Trump comes after she retweeted a YouTube video last November that speculated, based on footage from Trump’s election victory speech, that Trump’s youngest son, 10-year-old Barron Trump, might have autism, a condition associated with mental, social and emotional developmental issues.
+The latest incident involving O’Donnell tweeting in connection with Melania Trump comes after she retweeted a YouTube video last November that speculated, based on footage from Trump’s election victory speech, that Trump’s youngest son, 10-year-old Barron Trump, might have autism, a condition associated with mental, social, and emotional developmental issues.

 Rosie O'Donnell Urges Melania Trump To Divorce Donald https://t.co/9ABnn7WpFE pic.twitter.com/yM07qjS7a7